bibekaryal86/trackcase-spa/README.md

 * Things to ADD
   * react testing library
+  * Redo sidenav/header
+    * in mobile view, do not show sidenav by default
   * add pagination to service response
     * similar to check IG/TT API response
+    * for calendar view, get for selected month
+      * get for selected month as navigate
+      * for list view get all
   * add restrictions and filters
     * form can't be added to closed cases (filter court case dropdown in forms page)
     * form can't be added to task calendars in the past